skx/sysadmin-util/README.md

 Existing alternatives:

- * lckdo - Requires you to build your own lockfile name
+ * lckdo - Requires you to build your own lockfile name.
- * flock - Requires you to build your own lockfile name
+ * flock - Requires you to build your own lockfile name.